 You might notice that when your beard is dry, some areas of your beard are shorter, fuzzier, or harder to style.
 These are hairs that have been broken from brushing a wet beard.

 Some people claim that it’s impossible to brush their beard when it isn’t wet.
 This is the number one reason most people give for brushing their beard in the shower.

 It might seem easier and more convenient…until it damages your beard.

 It’s much easier to prevent damage than it is to repair it.
 Brushing your beard at the correct time is essential to preventing this damage, and a vital step in making beard care easy.

 The solution is simple – brushing your beard when it’s around 80% dry will ensure that the brush doesn’t damage your beard, and is still easy enough to glide through the hair.
 It won’t be so wet that it’s fragile, and it won’t be so dry that it’s challenging to style.

-For those with more stubborn, curly beards, it is sometimes necessary to run through your beard with a wide-toothed beard comb before brushing.
+For those with more stubborn, curly beards, it is sometimes necessary to run through your beard with a wide-toothed beard comb (Amazon Link) before brushing.
 This will de-tangle the hairs, resulting in the brush gliding through your beard.
 Fewer snags equal fewer breakages.